 So today we’d like to give you some tips for being ergonomically correct when sitting at your desk.
 But besides taking these recommendations into account, it is important you also maintain a healthy and active lifestyle to avoid being sedentary and overweight.

-Accommodate the most used items on your desk (phone, mouse or water bottle) by leaving them within a foot, in order to avoid forcing your body to overwork or to uncomfortable positions to reach them.
+Accommodate the most used items on your desk (phone, mouse, or water bottle) by leaving them within a foot of you in order to avoid forcing your body into uncomfortable positions to reach them.

 Keep your arms at a comfortable 90-degree angle in a relaxed, neutral resting position.
 Remember that office chairs come with armrests for a reason, so make good use of them!

 Your back should be comfortable and supported, with a small curve in the lumbar spine (where your natural lower back is).
 Without support it tends to get too much of a curve in the opposite direction, leaving your lower back exposed to disc herniation and chronic postural lower back sprains and strains.
 If you don’t have an ergonomic chair with appropriate lower back support, try a pillow.